 This homemade basil pesto can be made in 15 minutes with pine nuts, garlic, parmesan cheese, lemon and olive oil.
-Use this Pesto for your grilled antipasto platter, salads, pizzas, pasta sauces or just as a dip for your crudites.
+Use this basil pesto sauce for any recipes like your grilled antipasto platter, salads, pizzas, pasta sauces or just as a dip for your crudites.

 I use a lot of fresh herbs in my cooking especially when summer is around the corner!
 They’re packed with flavour, make beautiful garnishes and most importantly, they’re a great source of nutrients and antioxidants.
 Basil has got to be one of my favourite herbs to use in cooking!
 Its sweet aroma and strong flavour adds freshness and it can instantly elevate any dish!